 - Challenges in creating timelines

-- Software tools to create timelines
+- Software tools to make timelines

 What is a project timeline?

 A project timeline is a visual representation of a project.
 From a project’s initiation to its end, a timeline shows the entire project lifecycle.
+It’s a critical output of the project planning process.

 - allocated resources